Most Comfortable Mattress of 2019: Reviews and Buyer’s Guide

 Inspired by NASA technology, memory foam is known for how well it responds to weight.
 It is unique in that weight is dispersed and the foam molds itself to the sleeper without resistance or pressure.
 This allows it to support the lower back and all areas of the body and relieve pressure points.

 THE GOOD: Memory foam absorbs movement so even if you have a partner that tosses and turns all night, it won’t affect your side of the bed.
-The individual body contouring of memory foam will reduce pressure throughout the body no matter what sleep position you prefer or move to during the night.
+The individual body contouring of memory foam will reduce pressure throughout the body— the best mattresses for side sleepers are typically memory foam due to the dynamic pressure relief and support they offer.
 While memory foam is known for the soft feel provided, there are different levels of density available to help you find the desired firmness and support levels.
 This type of material is one of the best-rated mattresses, and is becoming popular online and in retail stores.

 THE BAD: The foam used in most memory foam mattresses is heat activated, which can cause an uncomfortable feeling of overheating for sensitive sleepers.
 Since memory foam contours so well to a sleeper’s body and has a slow recovery time, it can provide a bit of difficulty for older or heavier sleepers to physically get out of bed in the morning.
 Also, since the foam is created from chemicals an unpleasant odor has been observed by some.